When it comes to grinding and polishing concrete, many of you may know that it can be done wet, or dry.

 Furthermore, you get a much better shine and finish when using the dry process, it’s impossible to get the same finish when using water.

 When using a dust extraction system instead of water, you don't have a slurry to deal with when you're finished.
 Therefore you're significantly reducing the amount of cleanup, and it will be easier to dispose of the dust and debris quickly, efficiently and safely making it a much better option from a business standpoint.

 Some claim that if the concrete is super hard it is still best to use the wet method to start, and switch to dry after the first few steps to prevent tooling from glazing over.
 However, with the new technology, manufacturers have been able to create tooling for hard concrete that withstands the temperatures and won’t melt or glaze over.

 If you’ve properly tested the hardness of the concrete and are using the appropriate tooling, you shouldn’t have any issues.

 Some believe that the wet process is a lot less expensive and affordable because a dust extraction system is adds to equipment cost.

 If this is something you're concerned about, it's important to remember that, dust extraction equipment can often be rented to save some money if the initial cost to purchase is not within your budget.
 Secondly, the amount of time and money you’ll save in clean up, will pay for the dust extraction system faster than you may think.

 SO WHICH IS BETTER?

 Technically, with the advancements in tooling technology, there is no longer an advantage to the Wet process.
-Again, it really comes down to preference, but most people are moving towards the Dry process for various reasons.
+Again, it really comes down to preference, but most people are moving towards the Dry process for the various reasons listed above.

-If you are unsure about what to do or how to begin a job, feel free to reach out with any questions or concerns and one of our product specialists would be happy to help.
+If you are unsure about what to do or how to begin a job, talk to you dealer or the equipment manufacturer.